lupyuen/lupyuen.github.io/src/llm.md

 _How does our Bot know when to stop the retries?_

-Our Bot uses __Emoji Reactions__ to tag each attempt.
+Our Bot uses __Emoji Reactions__ (pic above) to tag each attempt.
 We'll see the Pull Request tagged with...

 |||
 |----|---------------|